timOTdev/0019_es6_for_everyone/notes.md

 // It inherits the value of "this" from the parent function
 // Reason is because it is inside of another function
 // We do not have to worry about the scope changing
-// It will now take on the value of "this" in this.classList, which in turn refers to the box
+// It will now take on the value of "this" in `this.classList`, which in turn refers to the box
 ```

 ### Solving the reverse animation